tedneward/Research/content/platforms/flutter/examples.md

 [Flutter by Example](https://github.com/mjohnsullivan/flutter-by-example): Twenty-odd samples detailing common tasks with Flutter: how to use text fields, streams and StreamBuilders, and more.

-[Flutter for web samples](web) _(Flutter team)_: A collection of Flutter samples structured as Flutter for web projects.
-You can see them in action at https://flutter.github.io/samples.
+[Flutter for web samples](https://flutter.github.io/samples/#): A collection of Flutter samples structured as Flutter for web projects.
+Most source is at https://github.com/flutter/samples/ .

 [21 Flutter Example Apps](https://www.devaradise.com/flutter-example-apps): Not a bad little collection, with source code, of some apps.